daizutabi/hydraflow/docs/part3-advanced/job-configuration.md

 ```

 This will append Hydra configuration to each command from the set.
-If a set has its own `add` parameter, it overrides the job-level `add` parameter
+If a set has its own `add` parameter, it completely overrides the job-level `add` parameter
 (they are not merged).
+The job-level `add` is entirely ignored for that set.

 ## Multiple Parameter Sets